Neko-vecter/RobotOpen-H-Drive/README.md

 ## Code
 This code can run on arduino Uno/Mega 2560
-But I if you want to running this code on "Arduino Uno" make sure the I/O is right!!
+But if you want to running this code on "Arduino Uno" make sure the I/O is right!!

+## The latest update
+add W_light code(if you want use this feature you might need arduino nano to control the light) The led pin is 33(if you want to run this code on "Arduino Uno" make sure the I/O is right!!)

+### Add Arduino nano in the system
+will update the arduino nano code later(The Arduino nano will control all leds on the robot)

 ### If you want to change you IP address you can change in library "RobotOpenHA.cpp"
+I don't know why I can't change in the code(Maybe I will rewrite later)

 ### This code not finish yet..
 But it can run..

 ## Drivetrain
+I redesign the Drivetranin use the carbon fiber
+Also much easier to assembly

 Just finish the Drivetrain!!
 ![Drivetrain](https://github.com/vecterIFI/RobotOpen-H-Drive/raw/master/Drivetrain/H-Drive_1.PNG)